paul-goodall/docker_data_science_lab/README.md

 Open a Terminal and follow the commands below:

-- Check the script to ensure you are happy with the default behaviour, or ammend as required
+- Check the script to ensure you are happy with the default behaviour, or amend as required
 - Make the script executable:  `chmod 755 mac_run_ddsl.sh`
 - Run the Data Science Lab `./mac_run_ddsl.sh`

+Once running, you can connect to the Docker Data Science lab through any of the following methods:
+- `ssh -XY rstudio@localhost -p 2222` - the default password is "password" but you can change this during docker run by editing the `run_ddsl` script
+- `http://localhost:8787` - Rstudio server  (A convenient browser-based IDE for running and testing R+Python code)
+- `http://localhost:3838` - R Shiny server  (For hosting the apps you develop)
+- `http://localhost:8888` - Jupyter notebooks  (Excellent for documentation of your code)

 When your session is finished:
 - Stop the data science lab: `docker container stop data_science_lab; docker container prune -f`